aditya109/journey-CKA/Networking/Networking.md

 > `arp` on hostname who show no similar entries at all, with respect to either `blue` or `red` namespace.

-### How enable multiple namespace to inter-communicate ?
+### Enabling multiple namespaces for inter-communication

 ![](https://raw.githubusercontent.com/aditya109/learning-k8s//main/assets/multi-interface-inter-connection.png)